perrette/papers/README.md

 - additional checks on entries:
     - duplicate-authors and more like [here](https://github.com/tdegeus/bibparse)
 - support collections (distinct bibtex entries, same files directory)
-    - or maybe more like ´myref update-from OTHER.bib´ to update changes based on DOI / key
+    - or maybe more like ´papers update-from OTHER.bib´ to update changes based on DOI / key
     - could also use git branches / merge
 - associate bibtex to existing pdf collection